-ReJUNEvation 2021 will be livestreamed June 16-18, 2021, with the theme, “Now it Springs Forth: Looking for Ecumenical Movement with Fresh Eyes,” inviting us to reflect on some of the most interesting and promising new directions for the ecumenical movement as we head further into the 21st century.
+ReJUNEvation 2021 will be livestreamed June 16-18, 2021, with the theme, “Now it Springs Forth: Do you Not Perceive it?
+Looking for Ecumenical Movement with Fresh Eyes."
+The theme invites us to reflect on some of the most interesting and promising new directions for the ecumenical movement as we head further into the 21st century.

-Scott will address the “sense of stall and stagnation and 'ecumenical winter’ that came to dominate during the '90s and '00s.”
-He will offer a theological, methodological, and spiritual diagnosis as to why that might have happened and offer examples of things that seem to be leading to new life and impetus for a renewed ecumenical movement – an “ecumenical spring” – especially in the Canadian context.
-That incudes the call to healing and reconciliation with Indigenous peoples, the urgency of interfaith dialogue, ecclesial demographic shifts and the growth of the Church in the global south, and the emergence of post-colonial forms of discipleship.
+Scott will address the “sense of stall and stagnation and 'ecumenical winter’ that came to dominate during the '90s and '00s,” and offer a theological and spiritual diagnosis as to why that might have happened.
+But then he will go on to offer examples of things that seem to be leading to new life and impetus for a renewed ecumenical movement – an “ecumenical spring” – especially in the Canadian context, including the call to healing and reconciliation with indigenous peoples, the urgency of interfaith dialogue, ecclesial demographic shifts and the growth of the Church in the global south, and the emergence of post-colonial forms of discipleship.

 Theme times will feature talks by Dr. Scott Sharman, singing with Tannis Schmidt, St Andrew’s College Musician-in-Residence, and time for questions and discussion with Scott and one another.